A List of Clever and Unique Elf on the Shelf Ideas

 Day 5: Mia found Josie packing up Santa’s sleigh with mini gold presents she took from our 12 Days of Christmas countdown tree.

 Day 6: Josie wanted to be Santa for a day and tried to blend in with our Christmas decorations.
+We used white paper to cut out a mii beard and mustache.

 Day 7: We had an early Christmas dinner with my parents that were visiting from out of town and Josie was kind enough to do all our dishes.
 Complete with mini sponge, a dish towel, and a plate, she was near the kitchen sink when Mia found her.